 ***To get the perfect picture of this iconic windmill, I suggest walking along the path that runs the perimeter of the park.
 From here, you can get a much better view of the windmill than if you were actually in the park itself (the park is surrounded by a river so it’s hard to get a good shot of the windmill from within the park.

 5. Try Some of Amsterdam’s Best Desserts

-After reading this, you may have the uncontrollable urge to inhale sugary food items.
+After reading this, you may have the uncontrollable urge to inhale any and all of Amsterdam’s best desserts.
 Don’t be alarmed.
-This is a natural reaction to the divine decadence that I am about to share with you.
+This is a normal reaction to the divine decadence that I am about to share with you.